Tarmac Where My Wintergreen Berries Lived

 to build their empty little boxes on

-the hillside made of ticky-tack
+the hillside made of ticky-tacky

 and they all look just the same.